cappe987/dbms-hs/README.md

 - [ ] Handle schemas with size larger than one block
 - [ ] Rewrite DBMS.Storage modules to directly manipulate bytestrings. https://wiki.haskell.org/Performance/Strings
 - [ ] Handle UTF-8.
 Use `Data.ByteString.Conversion`.
 Right now it only handles ASCII strings.
+- [ ] Make hashtable schema independent of the schema encoder/decoders.